jddf/spec/draft-ucarion-jddf-xx.md

 # Introduction

 This document describes a schema language for JSON {{RFC8259}} called JSON Data Definition Format (JDDF).
+The name JDDF is chosen to avoid confusion with "JSON Schema" from {{I-D.handrews-json-schema}}.

+There exist many options for describing JSON data.
+JDDF's niche is to focus on enabling code generation from schemas; to this end, JDDF's expressiveness is intentionally limited to be no more powerful than what can be expressed in the type systems of mainstream languages.

 The goals of JDDF are to: